 The 68th annual Christmas Day crossing reenactment is set for Friday, December 25, from noon to 3 PM (actual crossing begins at about 1 PM).
 Admission is free!

 - Washington Crossing Historic Park is located at the intersection of Routes 532 and 32 (River Road) in Washington Crossing, Pennsylvania.
 Directions can be found here.
 Parking will be clearly marked.

 - Individuals with disabilities who need special assistance or accommodations to attend should call the Visitor Center at 215-493-4076.

 - River crossings are contingent upon safe conditions for participants.
-However, even if conditions do not allow for crossing, ceremonies, speeches and commemorative activities still occur.
+However, if conditions do not allow for river crossing, ceremonies, speeches and commemorative activities still occur.

 - For more colonial-era activities, the Old Barracks Museum in Trenton hosts reenactments of the Battle of Trenton and other celebrations during its annual Patriots Week festivities.

 - Drones are not permitted at this event